 STAKEHOLDER WATERSHED IMPROVEMENT REPORTING

-In an effort to track projects developed by partners in EEP’s local watershed planning areas, EEP developed a form for watershed stakeholders to complete.
+In an effort to track projects developed by partners in DMS local watershed planning areas, DMS developed a form for watershed stakeholders to complete.
 The form enables local governments, non-profits and other resource professionals to document watershed-improvement initiatives.
 These may include wetland and stream restoration projects, preservation projects, stormwater and agricultural Best Management Practices (BMPs), or institutional measures such as the adoption of local buffer ordinances.
-Please complete the below form and help EEP document the watershed improvement efforts taking place in priority watersheds across the state.
+Please complete the below form and help DMS document the watershed improvement efforts taking place in priority watersheds across the state.